Difference between central air and

 What are the benefits of central air conditioning?

-Central air provides whole-home cooling, better temperature control, and improved energy efficiency compared to window units.
+Central air provides consistent, whole-home cooling, better temperature and humidity control, and higher energy efficiency compared to room units.

 Connect with certified professionals in your area